There are two fundamental ways to protect inverters and portable generators.

 Are they good quality?

 The T.R.A.P.™ devices are hand assembled in the US and constructed from the highest quality materials (see below).
+Honestly, no corners were cut.
+These are made of the best materials you can buy.

 T.R.A.P.™- The plug is made with bronze nickel plated negative contacts, gold plated center contact, and Bakelite body.
 It is rated for 25 Amps continuous, much more than is needed for voltage transients.
 The transient voltage suppression component is ultra high reliability (AEC Q101 qualified), has a turn-on time of < 1 picosecond, and can suppress up to 5,000 Watts!